bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-0.21.0-new-release.md

 Sjors Provost: 00:13:38

-And Taproot is active on Signet.
+And taproot is active on Signet.

 Aaron van Wirdum: 00:13:41

-Yeah so we now have Taproot on Signet.
+Yeah so we now have taproot on Signet.

 Sjors Provost: 00:13:43